terranexum/EMiTS/Uncategorized/README.md

 # Uncategorized Items

-Making a journal of thoughts on this topic for later organization.
+Making a journal of thoughts for later organization.

 ## In time sequence